orggue/adidas-zaragoza/container-essentials/docker/05_volumes.md

 ----

 ### Working with Volumes
-Docker volumes can be used:
+Docker volumes can be used to:
-* De-couple the data that is stored, from the container which created the data
+* De-couple the data that is stored, from the container which created the data.
-* Bypassing the copy-on-write system to obtain native disk I/O performance.
+* Bypass the copy-on-write system to obtain native disk I/O performance.
-* Bypassing copy-on-write to leave some files out of docker commit.
+* Bypass copy-on-write to leave some files out of docker commit.
-* Sharing a directory between multiple containers.
+* Share a directory between multiple containers.
-* Sharing a directory between the host and a container.
+* Share a directory between the host and a container.
-* Sharing a single file between the host and a container
+* Share a single file between the host and a container.

 ----

 ### Docker volume command

-The `docker volume` command contains a number of sub commands used to create and manage volumes Commands are
+The `docker volume` command contains a number of sub commands used to create and manage volumes.
+Commands are
 ```
 docker volume create